 Startup Culture: Definition, Importance, How to Build

 In recent years, the term "startup culture" has become a familiar mention.
 With the rise of technology and innovation, entrepreneurs have established numerous startups, aiming to disrupt traditional industries and create groundbreaking solutions.
+In fact, most dream of becoming unicorns, a startup term referring to businesses with a startup valuation of over $1 billion.

-CB Insight's data suggests that the global count of startup unicorns constantly rises and surpasses 1200 as of July 2023.
-According to the definition of this startup term, these are the ones with a startup valuation of over $1 billion.
+CB Insight's data suggests that the global count of startup unicorns constantly rises and surpasses 1200 as of March 2024.
 However, only some startups can have such impressive growth and prosperity opportunities.
-By the way, 20% of startups fail in the first year of their operations due to a lack of financing, poor product strategy, and other reasons.
+About 20% of startups fail in the first year of their operations due to a lack of financing, poor product strategy, and other reasons.

 To address this limitation, the concept of startup culture evolved in the second half of the 20th century.
 Startup culture refers to a set of values, beliefs, practices, and norms that shape the work environment and ethos of young and dynamic companies.